 Some organisations support us in kind e.g. by hosting our meetups, advertising our meetups on their website etc. This support is very welcome and helps us bring the charity and tech communities together to use technology for social good

-Impact Hub Birmingham hosts most of our meetups and is a place to collaborate and discuss, challenge and be challenged, provoke and be provoked; a place where paradox and contradictions can cohabit with ease.
-A platform where we can meet like minded creators and disruptors and where we can continually challenge ourselves and others.
+Impact Hub Birmingham hosted most of our meetups and was a place to collaborate and discuss, challenge and be challenged, provoke and be provoked; a place where paradox and contradictions cohabited with ease.
+It was a platform where we met like minded creators and disruptors and where we continually challenged ourselves and others.